bhushm/covid-expression/README.md

     - This project measures stringency of COVID response using data from Our World In Data (https://ourworldindata.org/covid-government-stringency-index)
         - Although this data includes data up to the current day (in 2021), only data for *2020* is used.

-## Methods

-- This project uses k-means clustering to cluster the countries into groups based on their freedom of press levels.
-- The COVID response stringency levels are then compared between these clusters.

 ## Development

 - Create the virtual environment and install the required packages (python 3.6+).